 Now, (assuming you’ve properly warmed up), go do some flexibility exercises!
 Your body will be very happy later!
 And if you have any questions about what sorts of flexibility exercises will be best for you, schedule a consultation with Dr. Moyer!

-The final Essentials of Fitness article, which is going to address the other less talked-about aspect of fitness, will be posted next week!
+The final Essentials of Fitness article, which is going to address the other less talked-about aspect of fitness, balance, will be posted next week!